For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Starting a Patreon page does take some extra work, but it's a great way to diversify your income from Twitch.

-This is especially a great option if you're not part of the Affiliate or Partner programme yet, as you'll still be able to start growing a paying subscriber base.
+This is especially handy if you're not part of the Affiliate or Partner programme yet, as you'll still be able to start growing a paying subscriber base.

 On Patreon, you can offer platform-exclusive content, share extra tips and tricks or give people access to Patreon-exclusive discord channels (if your community has a discord!).